 - 1. Turn on the test tool and the remote.
-Let the DSP-FTA410 units warm up for five minutes.
-Set the remote end configuration to Smart Remote Mode. - 2.
-Choose four known-good SC/ST patch cords.
+Let the DSP-FTA4XX units warm up for five minutes.
+Set the remote end configuration to Smart Remote Mode. - Choose four known-good SC/ST patch cords of fiber type matching the cables to be tested, e.g., 50 μm multimode; 62.5 multimode, or singlemode.
 Clean all fiber endfaces.